Daumas117/Project_Library_Management/README.md

 		on e.emp_id = iss.issued_emp_id
 	join branch as br
 		on e.branch_id = br.branch_id
-	left join return_status as rs -- We conect with a left join because there still books missing, we dont want to have nulls. on rs.issued_id = iss.issued_id
+	left join return_status as rs -- We connect with a left join because there are still books missing, we dont want to have nulls. on rs.issued_id = iss.issued_id
 	join books as b
 		on iss.issued_book_isbn = b.isbn